Skip to Main Content

 You can use them on TMU Library’s website and on search sites like Google.

-Step 1: Pick your keywords
+Step 1: Choose your keywords

 Figure out your Keywords: Your keywords are the main concepts or ideas of your paper.